Water from Your Eyes: 2021–present

+The band's fourth album, Structure, was released in 2021.
+Structure received generally positive reviews from critics.
+In 2022, Al Nardo joined as second guitarist, followed by Bailey Wollowitz as drummer in 2023.
 In January 2023, the band announced they had signed to Matador Records.
-In 2022, Al Nardo joined as second guitarist, followed by Bailey Wollowitz as drummer in 2023.
-Nardo and Wollowitz are both members of "fantasy of a broken heart," a band that Amos regularly collaborates with.
 Their album through Matador Records, Everyone's Crushed, was released on May 26, 2023, followed by the remix album Crushed by Everyone that November.
-On April 20, 2024, Water from Your Eyes opened for Interpol at Mexico City's Zócalo.
-It was the latter band's largest ever concert, having around 160,000 attendees.
-On June 4, 2025, they released the single "Life Signs" and announced their album, It's a Beautiful Place, would be released on August 22, 2025.
+On April 20, 2024, Water from Your Eyes opened for Interpol at Mexico City's Zócalo, which was the indie pop band's largest concert ever, having around 160,000 attendees.
+On June 4, 2025, they released the single "Life Signs" and announced their seventh album, It's a Beautiful Place, which released on August 22, 2025 through Matador Records.